openlayers/docs/library/overlays.rst

         'select': selectStyle
     });

+For more information on styling your features, see the :ref:`styling` or :ref:`stylemap` documentation.

 Displaying Popups
 #################

-The Text Layer and the GeoRSS Layer open popups containing title and description text for the feature when clicked.
+The :ref:`layer.text` Layer and the :ref:`layer.georss` Layer open popups containing title and description text for the feature when clicked.
 Replicating this behavior in your application is easy.

 First, define a set of functions for managing your popup.